 About Poetry Moves

 Poetry Moves is a program of Arts of Clark County in collaboration with C-TRAN, providing poetry on bus channel cards in all C-TRAN buses.
-Installed on buses every six months are ten new poems by local poets or students involved in the Poets in the Schools program.
+Installed on buses every six months are ten new poems by local and regional poets or students involved in the Poets in the Schools program.
 All buses in the C-TRAN fleet display two different poem cards.

 The program began with Karen Madsen’s inspiration from New York City’s “Poetry in Motion” program.
 Madsen first proposed the idea in 2012 at an Arts of Clark County meeting at a time when the designation of a county poet laureate was being considered by the Clark County Arts Commission.
 In spring of 2015, Madsen met with C-TRAN to pitch the idea.
 They loved it and wanted to make it happen.
 She then suggested the concept to Clark County Poet Laureate Christopher Luna who agreed to partner with Arts of Clark County on the program.